Mozilla-Ocho/formulaic-python/README.md

 ## Quick Start
 We're going to build [this script](https://github.com/Mozilla-Ocho/formulaic-python/blob/main/examples/quickstart.py) step-by-step below, using a [Formula JSON file](https://github.com/Mozilla-Ocho/formulaic-python/blob/main/examples/motivator.json) we downloaded from [Formulaic.app](http://formulaic.app).
 If you download both this script and the JSON file to your working directory, you can run them right away.
-You will need llamafile server running at `localhost:8080`.
+You will need a  llamafile server running at `localhost:8080`.
 You can also substitute in an  OpenAI key and get going that way.
 We're goin to break the entire thing down step-by-step in a moment.

 ```
 from formulaic import Formula, load_formula, OpenClient